The Québec government and the Transition énergétique Québec offer programs and subsidies to help households reduce their energy consumption.

 The Rénoclimat® program created by the Bureau de l’efficacité et de l’innovation énergétiques provides support for renovation projects to help maximize your savings.
 Certified advisors are available to assess your home’s energy efficiency and conduct a blower door test to quantify any air leaks.
 Based on the results, the advisor will give your home an energy rating and suggest retrofits to improve its efficiency.

-Financial assistance is offered to the first owner of a new Novoclimat 2.0 home.
-To learn more about Novoclimat 2.0, visit the program’s Web site.
+Financial assistance is offered to the first owner of a new Novoclimat home.
+To learn more about Novoclimat, visit the program’s Web site.

-The goal of the temporary tax credit is to encourage individuals to carry out eco-friendly home renovations that are known to have a positive impact on the home’s energy consumption or on the environment.
+This temporary tax credit was introduced to encourage individuals to carry out eco-friendly home renovations that are known to have a positive impact on the home’s energy consumption or on the environment.

 The period of eligibility for the RénoVert tax credit has been extended to March 31, 2019, for all recognized work other than the construction, renovation, modification or rebuilding of a system for the discharge, collection and disposal of waste water, toilet effluents or grey water in accordance with the requirements set out in the Regulation respecting waste water disposal systems for isolated dwellings.
 As of April 1, 2017, such work will be covered by the new refundable tax credit for the upgrading of residential waste water treatment systems.